 Her extensive publication and presentation output include the chapters on education policy for Social Policy in Australia (2014 and 2020), television interviews and presentations to the Forum of Federations.

 Bronwyn holds a PhD in Political Science and Education and a Bachelor of Arts (Honours) from the University of Melbourne and a degree in public administration and international relations from Sciences Po.
-She is also an honorary fellow at the Melbourne Graduate School of Education, a co-convenor of the Australian Policy Studies Network and a Bushcare volunteer and has held representative positions on multiple university and community committees.
+She is also an honorary fellow at the Melbourne Graduate School of Education, a co-convenor of the Australian Policy Studies Network and has held representative positions on university and community committees.

-Bronwyn loves mucking about with her school-aged kids, reading, hiking, and learning the ukulele.
+Bronwyn loves mucking about with her tween kids, reading and hiking, with training underway for the Kokoda Trail.